 Some amputations make it hard to tell if you’ve stopped the bleeding.
 This is especially true if you’re on a surface quickly absorbing the blood.
 Before you move to another patient, ensure that the blood flow has stopped.

 Do something!
 Your actions can mean the difference between life and death.

 I carry these three items: Adventure Medical Trauma Pak, Ever Ready Battle Dressing (AKA Israeli bandage), and Combat Application Tourniquet.
-For around $60 you can stop almost any type of bleeding.
-Together they make a kit that can fit in a large pocket or slide in a pack or purse.
+For around $60, you can stop almost any type of bleeding.
+Together they make a kit that can fit in a large pocket or slide into a pack or purse.

 Journal of Emergency Medical Services.
 (2008, February 29).
 Use of Hemostatic Dressings in Civilian EMS.
 Retrieved from http://www.jems.com: http://www.jems.com/articles/print/volume-33/issue-3/training/use-hemostatic-dressings-civil.html

 Sharma, J. P., & Salhotra, R. (2012).
 Tourniquets in Orthopedic Surgery.
 Indian Journal of Orthopedics, 377–383.
 Retrieved from www.ncbi.nlm.nih.gov: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3421924/

 Sippel, Robert E., MS, MAEd, NREMT-P, LP.
 (2011, September 16).
 EMS Recap: Tourniquets.
 Retrieved from www.emsworld.com: http://www.emsworld.com/article/10364651/ems-recap-tourniquets